SilverBut/avr_helper/README.md

 * `ATmega328P.cfg`: IDA processor configurement file for ATMega328/328P.
 Test on IDA 7.0
 * `ATxmega128A4U.cfg`: IDA processor configurement file for ATxMega128A4U.
 Test on IDA 7.0

+## Notice
+* For `ATxmega128A4U`, a bug exists.
+IDA wrongly added another 0x20 before our register map.
+According to document from [ATMEL](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-8331-8-and-16-bit-AVR-Microcontroller-XMEGA-AU_Manual.pdf), "The register file is located in a separate address space, and so the registers are not accessible as data memory.".
+This is not same from most AVR processors like ATmega328P.
+Waiting for a fix from IDA team. **But I will NOT add a workaround in our config file**, and you are required to patch the processor module of AVR by yourself, in order to fix it.
+You can contact Hexrays for a updated processor module, if they have.

 * * *

 ## Legal Statement